earthlab/hub-ops/docs/source/day-to-day.rst

 Inspecting what is going on in the cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see what is running on the cluser (and get a feeling for what is the normal
+To see what is running on the cluster (and get a feeling for what is the normal
 state of affairs) run ``kubectl get pods --all-namespaces``.
 This will list all
 pods that are running, including service pods that we don't ever interact with.